 This chapter describes the technical development of emission rates for gaseous exhaust pollutants for light-duty vehicles.
-These pollutants include total hydrocarbons (THC), carbon monoxide (CO) and oxides of nitrogen (NO $x$).
+These pollutants include total hydrocarbons (THC), carbon monoxide (CO) and oxides of nitrogen (NO_x).
 The resulting model inputs are stored in the emissionRateByAge table included in the MOVES input database.
+Ammonia emission rates are described separately in Section 6.